 Personal counselling helped me accept myself and gain a better understanding.
 It has also made me much more resilient in dealing with whatever issues life threw at me.
 Now, I help others to find their own strength and sense of self through counselling and more recently, poetry therapy.

 We are all unique and follow our own paths towards change.
 I know you can change, if that’s what you desire.
 Having a confidential space, where someone listens to you attentively, and in a non -judgemental manner is the first step.
 Together, we can explore the sensitive issues which you would prefer to put to the back of your mind, but which keeping nagging at you.

 I have been on this journey myself, and for over twenty years I have worked in various capacities with people from all walks of life and have seen great results.
 Contact me for an initial conversation.

 In addition to managing a counselling service working with trauma and abuse.
 I have extensive experience as a supervisor of other therapists.
-I also teach personal development courses at Mary Ward and City Lit, adult education colleges in Central London.
+I also teach personal development courses at City Lit, adult education college in Central London.
 I have also facilitated personal development groups for counselling diploma students.

 Over the past decade, I have come to experience the transformative power of words.
-I have facilitated poetry therapy groups and therapeutic writing workshops in a wide variety of settings, including clinical settings, schools, churches, libraries and prisons.
+I have facilitated poetry therapy groups and therapeutic writing workshops in a wide variety of settings, including clinical settings, schools, churches, libraries, museums, prisons and The National Archives.

 I am one of a handful of Certified Poetry Therapists in the U.K, who have completed their training with the International Federation for Biblio/Poetry Therapy in U.S.A.I trained under the mentor ship and supervision of Victoria Field.